zalando/postgres-operator/docs/user.md

 manifest the operator will raise the limits to the configured minimum values.
 If no resources are defined in the manifest they will be obtained from the configured [default requests](reference/operator_parameters.md#kubernetes-resource-requests).
+If neither defaults nor minimum limits are configured the operator will not specify any resources and it's up to K8s (or your own) admission hooks to handle it.

 ### HugePages support